lesliejrodrig/InstructLab/watsonx-governance.md

 ## Compliance and Regulations

-The platform helps organizations adhere to various AI regulations and ethical guidelines, including:
+The watsonx.governance platform helps organizations adhere to various AI regulations and ethical guidelines, including:

 - **EU AI Act**: Ensures adherence to the upcoming EU AI Act, which includes stringent requirements and potential fines for non-compliance.
 - **GDPR Compliance**: Helps organizations comply with GDPR regulations related to data privacy and protection.